statistik-aargau/propop/README.md

 - `propop::propop()`offers the possibility to account for varying subregional migration patterns and migration between subregions.
 However, before using this feature, users must adjust or calculate the required parameters.
-- Parameters that were prepared for sub-cantonal spatial entities, adjusted to reflect regional differences, or enriched by a subregional migration parameter can be passed through the `parameters` object to `propop::propop()`.
+- Custom parameters (e.g., consideration of sub-cantonal spatial entities, adjustments to reflect regional differences, or addition of subregional migration parameter) can be passed through the `parameters` object to `propop::propop()`.
 - There are also *possible future features* that could increase the accuracy of the projections.
 For example, considering the attractiveness of municipalities or planned housing developments could help to better explain why population